Fields

 use Symfony\Component\OptionsResolver\OptionsResolver;

-class CustomType implements FieldTypeInterface
+final class CustomType implements FieldTypeInterface

 {